 CELESTE A. NAYLOR is the information management associate for the Space Studies Board.
 She collaborates with the staff to ensure adherence to division and institutional requirements through all phases of the committee creation process.
 She also enjoys managing the boards website, exhibits and report distribution.
 She joined the NRC in 2002 as a senior project assistant.
 She has worked with the Committee on Assessment of Options to Extend the Life of the Hubble Space Telescope, the Committee on Astronomy and Astrophysics, the Committee on Microgravity Research and the Task Group on Research on the International Space Station.
 Ms. Naylor is a member of the Society of Government Meeting Professionals, Women in Aerospace and the American Women in Science.
 She has more than ten years of experience in event management.
 She has studied event management at George Washington University's School of Professional Studies and attended Trinity University in Washington, DC, where she studied communications.

-Tanja Pilzak is the manager of program operations for the the Aeroanutics and Space Engineering Board and the Space Studies Board.
-She comes to the board from the Division on Earth and Life Studies where she was a research associate for five years in the Board on Earth Sciences and Resources and the Board on Agriculture and Natural Resources.
+TANJA E. PILZAK is the manager of program operations for the Space Studies Board.
+She comes to the SSB from the Division on Earth and Life Studies where she was a research associate for five years in the Board on Earth Sciences and Resources and the Board on Agriculture and Natural Resources.
 Prior to becoming a research associate, Ms. Pilzak was a proposal specialist and a contract assistant in the Office of Contracts and Grants for three years as.
 She holds an M.S. in environmental management from the University of Maryland University College and a B.S. in natural resources management from the University of Maryland College Park.

-Andrea Rebholz joined the Aeronautics and Space Engineering Board as a program associate in January 2009.
-She began her career at the National Academies in October 2005 as a senior program assistant for the Institute of Medicine's Forum on Drug Discovery, Development, and Translation.
+ANDREA REBHOLZ, program coordinator, joined the Aeronautics and Space Engineering Board in January 2009.
+She began her career at the Academies in October 2005 as a senior program assistant for the Institute of Medicine's Forum on Drug Discovery, Development, and Translation.
 Prior to the Academies, she worked in the communications department of a DC-based think tank.
-Ms. Rebholz graduated from George Mason University's New Century College in 2003 with a Bachelor of Arts in Integrative Studies--Event Management and has over 10 years of experience in event planning, projct administration, and editing.
+Ms. Rebholz has a BA in Integrative Studies--Event Management from George Mason University's New Century College, and earned the Certified Meeting Professional (CMP) designation in 2012.
+She has over 15 years of experience in event planning, project administration, and editing.

 To comment on this Web page or report an error, please send feedback to the Aeronautics and Space Engineering Board.